Adaptive Reinforcement Learning for Unobservable Random Delays: Abstract

 \section{Abstract}

-In standard Reinforcement Learning (RL) settings, the interaction between the agent and the environment is typically modeled as a Markov Decision Process (MDP), which assumes that the agent observes the system state instantaneously, selects an action without delay, and executes it immediately.
+In standard reinforcement learning (RL) settings, the interaction between the agent and the environment is typically modeled as a Markov decision process (MDP), which assumes that the agent observes the system state instantaneously, selects an action without delay, and executes it immediately.
 In real-world dynamic environments, such as cyber-physical systems, this assumption often breaks down due to delays in the interaction between the agent and the system.
-These delays can vary stochastically over time and are typically \emph{unobservable}, meaning they are unknown when deciding on an action.
+These delays can vary stochastically over time and are typically \emph{unobservable} when deciding on an action.
 Existing methods deal with this uncertainty conservatively by assuming a known fixed upper bound on the delay, even if the delay is often much lower.
-In this work, we introduce the {\it interaction layer}, a general framework that enables agents to adaptively and seamlessly handle unobservable and time-varying delays.
-Specifically, the agent generates a matrix of possible future actions to handle both unpredictable delays and lost action packets sent over networks.
+In this work, we introduce the {\it interaction layer}, a general framework that enables agents to adaptively handle unobservable and time-varying delays.
+Specifically, the agent generates a matrix of possible future actions, anticipating a horizon of potential delays, to handle both unpredictable delays and lost action packets sent over networks.
 Building on this framework, we develop a model-based algorithm, \emph{Actor-Critic with Delay Adaptation (ACDA)}, which dynamically adjusts to delay patterns.
-Our method significantly outperforms state-of-the-art approaches across a wide range of locomotion benchmark environments.
+Our method significantly outperforms state-of-the-art approaches across a wide range of locomotion benchmark environments, including real-world measured delays.